haniyawork/dockerized-wordpress/README.md

-Getiing started with dockerizing Wordpress:
+Getting started with dockerizing Wordpress:
 1. First step would be installing Docker and Docker-Compose on your System.
 You can install Docker in various ways, but I will share my installation in the command below:
 - sudo apt update
 - sudo apt install apt-transport-https ca-certificates curl software-properties-common